 Her current research is focused on examining how complex words are represented in the mental lexicon.
 She teaches courses in cognitive psychology, cognitive neuroscience and psycholinguistics.

-School of Cognitive Science
+Associate Professor of Cognitive Science

 Mail Code CS